PTC-Education/RaspberryPi-SpatialToolbox-WifiHotspot/README.md

 ## Set up the RPi as a Routed Wifi Hotspot

-See below for two different options on how to turn your RPi into a Wifi hotspot
+See below for two different options on how to turn your RPi into a Wifi hotspot.
+For the "Bash Script" method, the WiFi network is named "RPiSpatialToolbox" with the password "Vuforia123".

 <details>
 <summary><b>Automatically set up the Hotspot with a Bash Script</b></summary>